GerHobbelt/grunt-version-bump/README.md

 By default, the part with the lowest priority gets bumped.
 In the default version string structure that would be the **build** part.

-You can specify a different increment type in 1st argument:
+You can specify a different increment type in the 1st argument:
 ```js
 grunt version_bump:[incrementType]
 ```